Boundary Capital AngelPlus EIS

 Dr Darrin Disley put himself forward as the ‘Venturer’ and became Non-Executive Chairman.
 Dr Disley co-invested on the same terms as other investors, with additional share options to cover his active involvement.
 He is a serial entrepreneur and the CEO of Horizon Discovery plc, one of the fastest-growing newly listed British life science companies.
 Along with Dr Disley, strategic co-investment came from other experienced angels including Dr Jonathan Milner, founder and CEO of Abcam plc.

 The inventor of the technology was looking for help to develop and commercialise it.
-Boundary provided investment as well as the support of Venturer Dr Adrian Parton OBE, a serial entrepreneur with a specialism in life sciences.
+Boundary provided investment as well as the support of Venturer Dr Adrian Parton OBE, a serial entrepreneur and specialist in life sciences.
 The typical challenge with life science therapeutics is the huge investment required in laboratory work and trials.
 Dr Parton planned a series of experiments and R&D to prove efficacy and generate data to then file the appropriate IP.

 The company demonstrated efficacy in both in-vitro and in-vivo experiments: its drug shows the potential to reverse the effects not only of Alzheimer’s but also Parkinson’s and Huntingdon’s Chorea.

-This is an interesting EIS and SEIS.
+This is an interesting EIS.
 It invests in early-stage companies with high growth potential but also high risk.
 The co-investor model has benefits, and the individuals involved have strong credentials.

 - Target return